 Due to increased pressure on our delivery network we have taken the decision to introduce a minimum £20 spend per order.
 This will ensure we are able to maximise the capacity through the distribution network and reduce unnecessary packaging.
 You can be safe in the knowledge that your plants will be delivered as quickly, and sustainably, as possible.

 No problem, please send us a photo along with your order number and we will send out a replacement pot for you.
 This very occasionally happens during delivery.
 There is no need to return the pot!

 Sometimes consignments get split up so please allow another day and if the remainder of your order still hasn’t arrived, then email us at [email protected] with your order number and we can look into this for you.
 Don’t worry, we will make sure you get all of your order.

 We’re so sorry about this.
-Please send us a photo along with your order number and we will send out a replacement for you.
+Please send us a photo along with your order number and we will rectify this ASAP for you.
 There is no need to return the wrong order.